Queen Anne's War: Acadia and Newfoundland

-The loss of Newfoundland and Acadia restricted the French presence on the Atlantic to Cape Breton Island.
-French were resettled there from Newfoundland, creating the colony of Île-Royale, and France constructed the Fortress of Louisbourg in the following years.
+The loss of Newfoundland and Acadia restricted the French presence on the Atlantic to Île-Saint-Jean (now Prince Edward Island) and Île-Royale (now Cape Breton Island).
+French were resettled there from Newfoundland, and France constructed the Fortress of Louisbourg in the following years.
 This presence plus the rights to use the Newfoundland shore resulted in continued friction between French and British fishing interests, which was not fully resolved until late in the 18th century.
 The economic effects of the war were severe in Newfoundland, with the fishing fleets significantly reduced.
 The British fishing fleet began to recover immediately after the peace was finalized, and they attempted to prevent Spanish ships from fishing in Newfoundland waters, as they previously had.
 However, many Spanish ships were simply reflagged with English straw owners to evade British controls.

 The British capture of Acadia had long-term consequences for the Acadians and Mi'kmaq living there.
 Britain's hold on Nova Scotia was initially quite tenuous, a situation on which French and Mi'kmaq resistance leaders capitalized.
 British relations with the Mi'kmaq after the war developed in the context of British expansion in Nova Scotia and also along the Maine coast, where New Englanders began moving into Abenaki lands, often in violation of previous treaties.
-Neither the Abenakis nor the Mi'kmaq were recognized in the Treaty of Utrecht, and the 1713 Portsmouth treaty was interpreted differently by them than by the New England signatories, so the Mi'kmaq and Abenakis resisted these incursions into their lands.
+Neither the Abenakis nor the Mi'kmaq were recognized in the Peace of Utrecht, and the 1713 Portsmouth treaty was interpreted differently by them than by the New England signatories, so the Mi'kmaq and Abenakis resisted these incursions into their lands.
 This conflict was increased by French intriguers such as Sébastien Rale, and eventually they developed into Father Rale's War (1722–1727).

 British relations were also difficult with the nominally conquered Acadians.
 They resisted repeated British demands to swear oaths to the British crown, and eventually this sparked an exodus by the Acadians to Île-Royale and Île-Saint-Jean (present-day Prince Edward Island).
 By the 1740s, French leaders such as Father Jean-Louis Le Loutre orchestrated a guerrilla war with their Mi'kmaq allies against British attempts to expand Protestant settlements in peninsular Nova Scotia.

 Friction also persisted between France and Britain over Acadia's borders.
 The boundaries were unclear as laid out by the treaty, which even the French had never formally described.
 France insisted that only the Acadian peninsula was included in the treaty (modern Nova Scotia except Cape Breton Island) and that they retained the rights to modern New Brunswick.
 The disputes over Acadia flared into open conflict during King George's War in the 1740s and were not resolved until the British conquest of all French North American territories in the Seven Years' War.